Turkey signs $3.5 billion deal for Sikorsky helicopters

 It also opened opportunities for servicing and repairing the helicopters, he said.

-Reporting by Seda Sezer in Turkey and Andrea Shalal in Huntsville, Alabama; Editing by Nick Tattersall, Lisa Shumaker and Ken Wills
+Reporting by Seda Sezer in Turkey and Andrea Shalal in Huntsville, Alabama; Editing by Nick Tattersall and Lisa Shumaker